And now for something completely different!

 But I will explode if I don't say something about Michelle Obama's sartorial choices.
 That is not because I find the hype about dressing matters worth adding to, but because the hype about the Obamas, who seemingly can't do wrong in the eyes of the world (at least of my part of the world) creeps me out.
 Here we have examples from the gutter-, as well as from the "quality" media.

-Michelle Obama is a great looking woman, or at least she would be wouldn't her resentful nature be written all over her face.
+Michelle Obama isn't a bad looking woman, or at least she wouldn't be, weren't her resentful nature written all over her face.
 At almost six foot, slim and trim, with great legs and arms and a curved figure -- far from the clothes rack appearance of most "supermodels", one should think she couldn't do much wrong in the sartorial field, yet she goes from bad to worse to the sycophantic acclaim of the world.

 At her husband's inauguration she wore a cat-sick-yellow (widely described as "golden") thing with ugly texture and an even more ugly meant-to-be "decorative" neckline, together with cow-pat green, voluminous leather gloves.

 At the inauguration ball she wore a dress that looked like a wedding dress for a teenage- or early twenty-ish bride from one of the cheaper off-the-rack lines.

 To be realistic, that was only what we could expect.
 I mean... look at the dresses in the pictures below.
 The first one resembles a Haloween-horror costume, the second would be alright, albeit a bit too tight, weren't it for the colour that would suit hardly any woman's skin tone, and the purple and black colouring of the third, together with the cheap-looking accessories, is a mess as well.

 The Obamas are not the only megalomaniac phonies who like to be compared with the Kennedys.
 The futility of the claim is obvious.